Dr Adrian Curtin

 My first book, Avant-Garde Theatre Sound: Staging Sonic Modernity, supported by a British Academy/Leverhulme Research Grant, was published by Palgrave Macmillan in 2014.
-I am under contract with Manchester University Press for a book entitled Death in Modern Theatre: Stages of Mortality, will be published by Manchester University Press in 2019.
+My second book, Death in Modern Theatre: Stages of Mortality, will be published by Manchester University Press in 2019.

 In 2015, I won the Early Career Research Prize for my first book, awarded by the Theatre and Performance Research Association (TaPRA).
 In 2010 I won the New Scholar's Prize, awarded by the International Federation of Theatre Research.